 Council will deal with requests to inspect information informally free of charge in accordance with the Government Information (Public Access) Act (GIPA) and Regulation.
 However reasonable photocopying charges may apply for copies of documents.
 All charges are detailed in Council's Schedule of Fees and Charges.
-Click here to Council's website to view Council's Schedule Fees and Charges.

-If information is not available on Council's website or cannot be provided by a Council Customer Service Officer, then an access application may be made by completing an 'Access to Information' form.
-Click here to access the form.
+If information is not available on Council's website or cannot be provided by a Council Customer Service Officer, then an access application may be made by completing an Access to Information form.